Words with factor complexity $2n+1$ and minimal critical exponent: Proofs of Lemmas

-It is easy to show that $\mu$ is irrational.
-Thus the critical exponent of ${\mathbf G}$ is not realized by any of its finite factors.
-Thus for any $\epsilon_2>0$ and any positive integer $N$, word ${\mathbf G}$ has a factor $uuu'$ such that $u'$ is a prefix of $u$ with $|u'|>N$ and
+\begin{proof}[Proof of Lemma~\ref{nu}] The critical exponent of ${\mathbf u}$ is irrational, and therefore is not realized by any of its finite factors.
+Thus for all $\epsilon_2>0$ and any positive integer $N$, the word ${\mathbf u}$ has a factor $uuu'$ such that $u'$ is a prefix of $u$ with $|u'|>N$ and

-Let $h$ be a non-erasing morphism on $\Sigma_3$.
 Since $h$ is non-erasing, we have and is non-zero.
 Then

 Given $\epsilon>0$, choose $\epsilon_1>0$ such that